BitcoinCash1/Bitcoin-Cash-Node/doc/libauth-test-reasons.md

 ## Manual oversight process

-This table is generated automatically when the Libauth CHIP tests are run.
+This table is generated automatically when the Libauth tests are run.
 As with normal test development, the produced BCHN error messages need to be manually checked to ensure they make sense given the context.
 To help with this, a special human-readable checklist is automatically generated that includes more context information and individual test details alongside each rule/override.
 If going from scratch, all of the BCHN error messages in each row need to be manually checked to ensure they make sense given the context.
-However, once this is done, any subsequent additions or modifications to the Libauth CHIP tests are automatically marked up in the checklist as "new", allowing the reviewer to avoid rechecking rules that have already been confirmed.
+However, once this is done, any subsequent additions or modifications to the Libauth tests are automatically marked up in the checklist as "new", allowing the reviewer to avoid rechecking rules that have already been confirmed.

-The lookup table itself is stored in a JSON file: `expected_test_fail_reasons.json` and the human-readable checklist is stored in a CSV file: `expected_reasons_checklist.csv`.
+The lookup table itself is stored in a JSON file: `libauth_expected_test_fail_reasons.json` and the human-readable checklist is stored in a CSV file: `libauth_expected_reasons_checklist.csv`.
 These are written to the current directory from where `test_bitcoin` is run.
-For instance, if running locally from your build directory with `src/test/test_bitcoin –run_test=libauth_chip_tests` then the two files will appear in your build directory.
+For instance, if running locally from your build directory with `src/test/test_bitcoin --run_test=libauth_tests` then the two files will appear in your build directory.
 Note; these are only output if the lookup table does not exactly match the expected lookup table.
-To force generation, just make a minor edit to `expected_test_fail_reasons.json`, such as adding a fake override entry, then recompile and rerun the tests.
+To force generation, just make a minor edit to `libauth_expected_test_fail_reasons.json`, such as adding a fake override entry, then recompile and rerun the tests.

 While working your way through the checklist, the task is simply to confirm that each entry in the "BCHN error message" column makes sense given the row's "Libauth suggested reason" and testing context.
 If any match seems suspect, check details of the specific tests that the rule applies to, which are given in the last columns of each row.
 If any match is wrong, fix the bug with the associated tests before proceeding.

-Once confirming that every new match makes sense, simply copy the generated `expected_test_fail_reasons.json` file into `src/test/data/`, overwriting the original.
+Once confirming that every new match makes sense, simply copy the generated `libauth_expected_test_fail_reasons.json` file into `src/test/data/`, overwriting the original.
 Finally, recompile and rerun the tests to confirm the tests now pass.